KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 **Registration**

-Even though these actions are auto-generated, they must be registered to your action-u structure.
+Even though these actions are auto-generated, they must be registered in your action-u structure.
 This is accomplished through the iFormMeta.registrar.formActionGenesis() method.
 Here is an example:

 **src/actions/auth.js**